Ballantrae and St. Colmon Parish Church

-Welcome to the website for Ballantrae Parish Church linked with St Colmon Parish Church, a charge of the Church of Scotland.
+Welcome to the website for Ballantrae and St Colmon Parish Church a charge of the Church of Scotland.

 Ballantrae Parish Church meets at 11:30am every Sunday.